- General submission guidelines for Personnel Assessment and Decisions

 Manuscripts should be formatted according to the Publication Manual of the American Psychological Association (2010, 6th edition).

 PAD registers DOI for each published article and participates in Crossref's Reference Linking.
 Authors should include the DOI (e.g., https://doi.org/10.xxxxx/xxxxx) for every citation listed in the Reference section.

 Rights for Authors and ScholarWorks@BGSU

 All materials in Personnel Assessment and Decisions are protected by copyright.
 Authors retain the copyright for their content published in Personnel Assessment and Decisions.

 Attribution and Usage Policies

 Reproduction, posting, transmission or other distribution or use of the article or any material therein, requires credit to the article author as copyright holder.
 Permission does not need to be obtained for downloading, printing, or linking to ScholarWorks@BGSU content.
-Individuals have the right to download and print a personal copy of materials in the Personnel Assessment and Decisions.
-Unless otherwise indicated, individuals do not have the right to make additional copies, post, or distribute any of the materials, unless the use meets a reasonable determination of fair use.
+Individuals have the right to read, download, copy, distribute, print, search, or link to the full texts of articles in the Personnel Assessment and Decisions and to use them for any other lawful purpose.
 Any use of Personnel Assessment and Decisions content that exceeds these exceptions requires permission from the article author who is the copyright holder.
 Libraries interested in printing a paper from Personnel Assessment and Decisionsfor their permanent collection should contact the journal editors responsible for posting the paper.
 The requesting library can then gain copyright clearance from the paper's author(s).
 People seeking an exception, or who have questions about use, should contact the editors.